NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \Unit counts are from the American Community Survey 5-yr 2016.

 - \County-MSA crosswalk comes from the Quarterly Census of Employment and Wages NAICS-based data between 2013-2022 by the U.S. Bureau of Labor Statistics (https://www.bls.gov/cew/classifications/areas/county-msa-csa-crosswalk.htm)

+- \According to the U.S. Census, each metropolitan statistical area must have at least one urban area of 50,000 or more inhabitants

+- \According to the U.S. Census, each micropolitan statistical area must have at least one urban area of at least 10,000 but less than 50,000 population.

 .. _misc_extra_refrigerator: